cloe-org/CLOE/docs/source/installation.rst

 Troubleshooting
 ---------------

-- Users of Mac computers with Apple chips often encouter issues when trying to install ``classy`` using pip.
+- Users of Mac computers with Apple chips often encouter issues when trying to install CLASS (``classy``) using conda/pip.

 We first note that ``classy`` is not a requirement for CLOE to work.
-As such, if you are happy using CAMB as a Boltzmann solver, you can simply skip the installation of ``classy``.
-If you need to install it, you can download CLASS and edit the Makefile with one of the two following options:
+As such, including it in the CLOE conda environment is optional and if you are happy using CAMB as a Boltzmann solver, you can simply skip the installation of ``classy``.
+If you need to install it, but unable to do so via conda/pip, you can download CLASS and edit the Makefile with one of the two following options:

 1. deactivate OpenMP or
 2. change the C compiler to gcc.